-I was raised in the Monterey Bay Area, where I currently reside, and work for a local public agency overseeing early childhood and parenting development investments, including support for development of capacity building opportunities and systems integration services.
+I was raised in the Monterey Bay Area, where I currently reside, and work for a local public agency overseeing investments in early childhood and parenting development services, including implementation of capacity building opportunities and systems integration efforts.
 I enjoy running, biking, and kayaking.
 I am also an active member of a local Toastmaster's club, a wonderful positive group that supports its members to develop as effective public speakers and leaders.
 Most recently, I've been learning the alto sax, exploring backpacking, and developing my mindful eating and fitness skills.
 I'm excited about deepening my fun and engagement in these new areas.

 My parents, both immigrants from Mexico, raised my siblings and me in a bilingual (Spanish and English) household, and taught me life skills that I once took for granted, such as social-emotional and home improvement/construction skills.
 At one point I remember thinking to myself, doesn't everyone know how to install tile or a door?
-As I've practiced mindfulness meditation, I’ve come to see that the skills and knowledge I once took credit for as "self-taught" are really an amalgamation of what others have shared with me, whether in person or by other means (textbook, videos, nonverbally, etc.).
+As I've practiced mindfulness meditation, I’ve come to see that the skills and knowledge I once took credit for as "self-taught" are really an amalgamation of what others have shared with me, whether in person or by other means.

-I found mindfulness after a long search for support for stress and anxiety stemming from a lifelong developmental stutter.
+I found mindfulness after a long search for support for stress and anxiety stemming from a lifelong developmental stutter, and early traumatic experiences of having to read out loud in class.
 Since then I have not looked back.
 I have continued to practice, enrolled in various trainings, and learned from other practitioners.
 Mindfulness helped me greet and accept my anxiety, which, over time and with practice, has waned.
 In the past, I would feed my anxiety by suppressing it and blaming myself via negative self-talk.
 Practicing mindfulness meditation has also allowed me to see that negative self-talk is a part of our normal stress response, and that we have a choice to observe the stress, and not associate with it.
 These and many other mindfulness concepts have been powerful and transformational in my life.

 The Center for Mindfulness (CFM) at the University of Massachusetts has a rigorous teacher education program.
 I completed the Mindfulness-Based Stress Reduction (MBSR) 8 Week Fundamental training (taught by Bob Stahl, PhD) and the Practice Teaching Intensive (taught by Bob Stahl, PhD, Christiane Wolf, MD, Carolyn West PhD, and Lone Overby), and are a CFM Qualified MBSR Teacher.
-I am a member of the American Mindfulness Research Association and the Center for Mindful Eating.
+For more information about my mindfulness meditation practice, and training,

 I have also earned a "Competent Communicator" designation as part of my public speaking efforts in Toastmasters International and a Certificate in Business Administration from a local college.
 This combination of training and education has allowed me to better understand the intersection of mind-body health and everyday human functions (behavior, academics, work, politics/government, business, school, relationships, etc.) from birth to our golden years.